-- are able to design and implement a complex experiment in which continuous data are collected (e.g., EEG, pupil dilation, fMRI, experiment recordings)
+- are able to design and implement a complex experiment in which continuous data are collected (e.g., EEG, pupil dilation, fMRI, eyemovement recordings), experiments, the pupillary response is measured.

-eyemovement recordings),

-- know how to (pre-)process complex, continuous data resulting from such experiments, the pupillary response is measured.

-- can combine both goals by implementing their own experiment in which participate in an pupil dilation experiment of which the data will be analyzed in class.
+- know how to (pre-)process complex, continuous data resulting from such participate in an pupil dilation experiment of which the data will be analyzed in class.
 Focus will be on the techniques required to analyze this type of data (e.g., processing of markers, selection of analysis windows, analyzing complete evoked patterns, etc.), not on eyetracking specifically.
 In the second part, students will build their own pupil dilation experiment using E-Prime (or other tools if preferred by the students) and will collect data.
 Assessment will consist of assignments, the implementation of the experiment, and the report written about the experiment and data analysis.
 The report will take the form of a short journal paper, and a more extensive report of the full data analyses.